I still remember when I was in middle school, my teacher said, 'I went to Sazae-do on my day off. It was an interesting building.'

 [Supplement: Trivia about "Sazae-do" across the country]

 In fact, there are several halls of the style called "Sazae-do (Sansou-do)" from Kanto to Tohoku, some of which are referred to as "Japan's Three Great Sazae-do".
-However, the only one in the world with a complete "double helix structure (slope)" is the Sazae-do in Aizu.
+However, the only one in the world with a complete "double helix structure (slope)" is this Sazae-do in Aizu.

 |